npruehs/ue4-rts/README.md

 1. Create a player controller deriving from RTSPlayerController.
 1. Create a game mode using that player controller.
 Compile and save.
 1. Use the new game mode in the world settings.
+1. Create a controller deriving from RTSCharacterAIController.
+1. Set the Character Behavior Tree Asset of the new controller to RTSCharacterBehaviorTree.
+1. Set the Character Blackboard Asset of the new controller to RTSCharacterBlackboard.

 ## Creating Maps